-The two most important sources of income on commercial farms in the Purchase are field crops and livestock and livestock products other than dairy and poultry, except on Class VI farms (farms with gross sales of \$250 - \$1,200) where field crops along with home-consumed products are the two most important sources (Fig. 3).
+The two most important sources of income on commercial farms in Economic Area IV are field crops and livestock and livestock products other than dairy and poultry, except on Class VI farms (farms with gross sales of \$250 - \$1,200) where field crops along with home-consumed products are the two most important sources (Fig. 3).